WordPress/twentytwentyone/CONTRIBUTING.md

 npm run lint:scss
 ```

-To lint php, [composer](https://getcomposer.org/download/) and its dependencies must be installed in addition to the node project dependencies":
+To lint PHP, [composer](https://getcomposer.org/download/) and its dependencies must be installed in addition to the node project dependencies:

 ```sh
 composer install